zdavison/miyagi/README.md

 Afterwards, you can call `initWithDictionary:` to create an instance from a JSON dictionary (returned from your favourite JSON parser), and `JSON` to serialize the object back to a JSON dictionary.

+## Why `miyagi`?

+I was unhappy with almost every marshalling implementation I had seen, almost all of them were `almost` there, but none quite crossed the line and became a really nice solution to use, all had caveats, so here's why I think `miyagi` is cool.

+* Write no initialization code.
+* JSON spec visible alongside your properties, in your header.
+* `@properties` don't need to match JSON keys.
+* No need to subclass anything.
+* Lightweight implementation (2 files, <500 lines).

 ## Usage

 - __Specification:__